Labs64/GuideChimp/README.md

 ## How to Use

-In order to use Guide Chimp, you must include the compiled and minified JavaScript file in your project.
+In order to use GuideChimp, you must include the compiled and minified JavaScript file in your project.
 There are multiple options for including these pre-compiled files, also known as a distribution, in your website or application.

 ### 1) Using from a CDN